Cocaine Addiction: Symptoms, Causes, Effects and Treatment

 • Individual and Group Therapy: Similar to inpatient treatment, outpatient programs offer various forms of therapy, including individual counseling and group therapy sessions.

-• Medication Management: In some cases, outpatient treatment may include medication-assisted therapy (MAT) to help manage cravings and withdrawal symptoms.
+• Medication Management: In some cases, outpatient treatment may include medication-assisted therapy (MAT) to help manage cravings and lagging withdrawal symptoms associated with cocaine use.

 • Education: Patients receive education about addiction, triggers, and relapse prevention strategies.